herve4m/quay-collection/docs/quay_api_token_module.rst

       herve4m.quay.quay_api_token:
         quay_username: lvasquez
         quay_password: vs9mrD55NP
-        # The OAuth application must exist.
-See the following example that shows
+        # The OAuth application must exist, and the user must have admin rights
+        # to the organization that hosts the application.
+See the following example
-        # how to create an organization and an application.
+        # that shows how to create an organization, a team, and an application.
         client_id: PZ6F80R1LCVPGYNZGSZQ
         rights:
           - org:admin